Microsoft-Web/WebCampTrainingKit/HOL/WebSitesInProduction/README.md

 1. Finally, in the **Web App + SQL** blade, click **Create** and wait until the Web App is created.

-	> **Note:** By default, Microsoft Azure provides domains at _azurewebsites.net_ but also gives you the possibility to set custom domains using the Azure Preview Portal.
+	> **Note:** By default, Microsoft Azure provides domains at _azurewebsites.net_ but also gives you the possibility to set custom domains using the Azure Portal.
 However, you cannot use custom domains with a free Web App.

 	> Microsoft Azure offers 5 plans for users to run their Web Apps - Free, Shared, Basic, Standard and Premium.
 In Free and Shared, all Web Apps run in a multi-tenant environment and have quotas for CPU, Memory, and Network usage.
 You can mix and match which sites are Free (strict quotas) vs. Shared (more flexible quotas).
 The maximum number of free Web Apps may vary with your plan.
 In Standard, you choose which Web Apps run on dedicated virtual machines that correspond to the standard Azure compute resources.
 You can change the mode of your Web App by clicking the **Pricing tier** tile in the **Usage** section.

 	> ![Web Apps Modes](Images/web-site-modes.png?raw=true "Web Apps Modes")

-	> If you are using **Shared** or **Standard**, you will be able to manage custom domains for your Web Apps by going to your Web App’s **Settings** blade and clicking **Custom domains and SSL**.
+	> If you are using **Shared** or **Standard**, you will be able to manage custom domains for your Web Apps by going to your Web App's **Settings** blade and clicking **Custom domains and SSL**.

 	> ![Custom Domains and SLL](Images/manage-custom-domains.png?raw=true "Custom Domains and SSL")